rjminchuk/Programming-Notes/md/docker.md

 #### Connecting to your SQL2017 instance

-Firstly, you can use docker to run SQL commands by opening `bash` in your running container, but for our purpose, let's connect to the container from not within our docker container.
+Firstly, you can use docker to run SQL commands by opening `bash` in your running container, but for our purposes, let's connect to the container from outside of our docker container.

 ```bash
 ifconfig